 Make sure you use the manufacturer’s version.
 If you know you are the cheapest for this product, then this will get your products found by those bargain hunters.
 However, to stand out from all the others, make sure your product is using bespoke content about the product.
 Do not use what the supplier has sent you, just like all the other sites will use!
 How will Google know you are different and better?

 TITLE tags are within Google’s desired character length – 55-65 characters should be ok.

-Description tag is manually written, and to no more than 160 characters.
+The description tag is manually written and to no more than 160 characters.
 You want this to be engaging to the Google searcher.
 In search page results you want your page to jump out to the searcher.
 ENGAGE with them to ensure they click on YOUR site as opposed to your competitors’ sites.